bobleesj/bobleesj.github.io/docs/source/essays.rst

 drive as disruptive technology, which introduced a new performance measure of small size demanded by desktop and mini-computer manufacturers such as Hewlett-Packard.
-Disruptive technology initially fails to meet the performance requirement of the incumbent companies’ customers and must find a new or niche market that values the newly introduced performance measure for survival.
+Disruptive technology initially fails to meet the performance requirement of the incumbent companies' customers and must find a new or niche market that values the newly introduced performance measure for survival.
 The 8-inch drive with the storage capacity of 40 MB initially failed to meet the storage capacity demand of the mainframe manufacturers.
 Christensen's failure